 - Participant diploma.

 5. What does whale guarantee mean?

 Whale guarantee means that we give you another free ride on the first available trip if we do not find whales on the first trip.
-If you don´t have the opportunity to take a new trip, we pay the money back (minus administrative costs and museum ticket).
+If you don´t have the opportunity to take a new trip, we pay the money back.
 This is a unique guarantee we can offer because we know our crew will do their utmost to ensure that the trips will be a success.